nategood/httpful/README.md

  - Support SSL Client Side Cert Authentication
  - Add support for URI templates
  - Move the unit tests to more standard PHPUnit syntax
+ - toString on Request returns the full text HTTP request
+ - Use Content-Type of response to determine "expects" and parse
+ - Support a 5.2 branch?